 After struggling in vain to reach the right toggle with his left hand he unfastened his left parachute riser.
 At about this time the rescue helo arrived overhead and the swimmer entered the water to assist.
 It was just in time, as Art was swallowing "quite a bit of the sea. " He was pulled into the helo and they went after Howie.
 Both crewmembers were back aboard Connie within 15 minutes after the ejection with neither man sustaining serious injury.

-The entire lapsed time from the time they saw the fire warning lights until they found themselves in the water was probably about as long as it took you to read this paragraph.
+The entire lapsed time from the time they saw the fire warning lights until they found themselves in the water was probably about as long as it took you to read this short paragraph.

 Here's a portrait of a sister-ship I took during the same deployment.
 You can watch a movie of the bird that crashed, during a recovery earlier in the deployment --> here.